gustavlins/gustavlins/README.md

 # Gustavo Lins 👾

-Sou QA Engineer com fundo em Análise de Sistemas — mas honestamente, minha cabeça nunca para de pensar em sistemas, fluxos e formas de quebrar (e consertar) as coisas.
-Trabalho com automação de testes, validação de APIs e qualidade de software.
-Fora do trabalho, estou construindo meu primeiro jogo.
+QA Engineer with a background in Systems Analysis.
+My brain is basically wired to think in flows, edge cases, and failure points — which makes breaking things professionally a pretty good fit.

+I work with test automation, API validation, and software quality.
+When I'm not hunting bugs, I'm usually building something on the side or getting wrecked in a D&D campaign.

 ---

-## O que faço

-Garanto que o software funciona — e funciona de verdade, não só na demo.
-Minha rotina envolve testes automatizados, pipelines de CI/CD e aquela satisfação específica de encontrar um bug que ninguém tinha visto.
+## What I do

+I make sure software actually works — not just on the happy path.
+My day-to-day involves automated test suites, CI/CD pipelines, and that very specific satisfaction of catching a bug before it hits production.

-- **Automação de testes** com Cypress e Postman
+- **Test Automation** with Cypress and Postman
-- **Testes de API** com foco em contratos e edge cases
-- **BDD**, escrita de casos de teste e planejamento de cobertura
-- Trabalhando com **Python, Java e JavaScript** no dia a dia
+- **API Testing** focused on contracts, edge cases, and unhappy paths
+- **BDD**, test case design, and coverage planning
+- Writing in **Python, Java, and JavaScript** depending on what the job needs
-- Explorando **Appium** (mobile) e automação de workflows com **N8N / Zapier**
+- Currently digging into **Appium** (mobile) and workflow automation with **N8N / Zapier**

+---

 ## Stack